 David Hirsch: That’s fabulous.
 So is there anything else you’d like to share before we wrap up?

-Jim Elliott: You know, I would, I would encourage dads listening to this to, uh, go to diveheart.org our website and click on the media button and there’ll be a recent media, and then there’ll be the media kit.
+Jim Elliott: I would encourage dads listening to this to go to diveheart.org, our website, and click on the media button.
+There’ll be a recent media, and there’ll be the media kit.
 And just click on some of those images.
 NBC Nightly News with Brian Williams and CNN and PBS did a documentary.

-There’s a lot of testimonials that are go on of children that are not perfect family situations that come out going, this is amazing what it’s done for me.
-And, and you know, might not be diving.
-It might not be zero gravity or physical therapy and zero gravity that it might be horseback riding, it might be skiing, it might be something else.
+There’s a lot of testimonials of children that are not in perfect family situations, that come out going, “This is amazing what it’s done for me.”
+And might not be diving.
+It might not be zero gravity, or physical therapy and zero gravity.
+It might be horseback riding, it might be skiing, it might be something else.

-Special Olympics are amazing.
-Um, and we collaborate with a lot of those organizations.
-So I would say make them independent, give them a lot of kudos, give them a lot of experiences and, and, uh, don’t be afraid to call.
+Special Olympics are amazing, and we collaborate with a lot of those organizations.
+So I would say, “Make them independent, give them a lot of kudos, give them a lot of experiences, and don’t be afraid to call.”

 David Hirsch: That’s fabulous.
 Jim thank you for the time and many insights.
-As a reminder, Jim’s just one of the many dads who has agreed to be a mentor father, as part of the Special Fathers Network, a mentoring program for fathers, raising a child with special needs.
-If you’d like to be a mentor father, or are seeking advice from a mentor, father with a similar situation to your own.
-Please go to 21stcenturydads.org thanks again Jim.
+As a reminder, Jim’s just one of the many dads who has agreed to be a mentor father as part of the Special Fathers Network, a mentoring program for fathers raising a child with special needs.
+If you’d like to be a mentor father, or are seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

 Jim Elliott: Thank you for starting 21st Century Dads!

 Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio.
-Music provided by Purple planet.
-Find out more at purple-planet.com and to find out more about 21st Century Dads, go to 21stcenturydads.org.
+To find out more about 21st Century Dads, go to 21stcenturydads.org.